 Food crops are crops grown Majorly for consumption.
 Plants grown for food (pomology and olericulture) supply nutrients needed by human to grow and develop their body tissues.
 The fruits and vegetables contribute to good health and they contain vitamins and minerals.
 Vitamins increase the body resistance to diseases and without which the body will show symptoms of illness.
 Example of fruits rich in vitamins are: oranges, pineapple, mango, guava, soursop, watermelon, avocado etc. While minerals contribute in building materials for our bones, influencing muscle and nerve function, and regulating the body’s water balance.
 All vegetables are good sources of minerals.
 They include: Amarants, celosia, lettuce, gabbage, okra, etc.

 ORNAMENT PLANTS: Ornamental plants are also called garden plants.
 They are grown for their beauty rather than for their fruit.
-They are often used in landscaping to add color, scents and beautify the garden.
-They can also be referred to as plant primarily grown for its beauty either for screening, accent, specimen, color or aesthetic reasons.
+They are often used in landscaping to add colour, scents and beautify the garden.
+They can also be referred to as plant primarily grown for its beauty either for screening, accent, specimen, colour or aesthetic reasons.
 Ornament plants are subdivided into floriculture and landscape Horticulture plants.

 TYPES OR BRANCHES OF HORTICULTURE